haquema/makers-javascript-fndamentals/contents/23_callbacks_cli.md

 ## Exercise

-In the thermostat project directory, create a new file `cli.js`.
  The goal of this exercise is to control the thermostat using the commands "up" and "down" — a correct program would result in the following input/output on the terminal:

 ```
 $ node cli.js